TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 Column tables can also use ARRAY, MAP and STRUCT types.</br>
 Decimal and numeric has default precision of 38 and scale of 18.</br>
 CHAR and VARCHAR expect size from the user.
+In this release, LONG is supported only for column tables.
+It is recommended to use BEGIN fo row tables instead.

 <a id="ddl"></a>
 `COLOCATE_WITH`</br>
 The COLOCATE_WITH clause specifies a partitioned table to collocate with.
 The referenced table must already exist.

 `PARTITION_BY`</br>
-Use the PARTITION_BY {COLUMN} clause to provide a set of column names that determines the partitioning. </br>As a shortcut, you can use PARTITION BY PRIMARY KEY to refer to the primary key columns (only applicable to row tables) defined for the table.
+Use the PARTITION_BY {COLUMN} clause to provide a set of column names that determines the partitioning. </br>If not specified, it is a replicated table.</br> Column and row tables support hash partitioning on one or more columns.
+These are specified as comma-separated column names in the PARTITION_BY option of the CREATE TABLE DDL or createTable API.
+The hashing scheme follows the Spark Catalyst Hash Partitioning to minimize shuffles in joins.
+If no PARTITION_BY option is specified for a column table, then, the table is still partitioned internally on a generated scheme.</br> The default number of storage partitions (BUCKETS) is 113 in cluster mode for column and row tables, and 11 in local mode for column and partitioned row tables.
+This can be changed using the BUCKETS option in CREATE TABLE DDL or createTable API.

 `BUCKETS` </br>
 The optional BUCKETS attribute specifies the fixed number of "buckets" to use for the partitioned row or column tables.
 Each data server JVM manages one or more buckets.
 A bucket is a container of data and is the smallest unit of partitioning and migration in the system.
 For instance, in a cluster of 5 nodes and bucket count of 25 would result in 5 buckets on each node.
 But, if you configured the reverse - 25 nodes and a bucket count of 5, only 5 data servers will host all the data for this table.
 If not specified, the number of buckets defaults to 113.